(Click on questions for the answers)

 The first step is background research on the specific vehicle we will be repairing.
 With the complexity of the structure and of the electronics on today’s vehicles we cannot write a repair plan or start a repair without knowing the very specific details of that individual car.

-How can I know if a collision repair shop is using the right materials and is making the correct structural repairs?
 How do I know if my vehicle has been safely repaired and is ready for its next accident?

-Two questions that again have the same answer; unfortunately there is no easy way for you to know this.
+Unfortunately there is no easy way for you to know this.
 An incorrect repair will in many cases look exactly the same on the surface as a proper repair.
 You have to go with your initial impressions of the repair facility and ask a few questions ahead of time.

 How are aluminum repairs different from steel repairs?